zephyrproject-rtos/zephyr/doc/board/arduino_due.rst

 The sample application hello_world is being used in this tutorial, which can be found in :file:`$ZEPHYR_BASE/samples/hello_world/nanokernel`.

-# To build the Zephyr kernel, enter:
+#.
+To build the Zephyr kernel, enter:

    .. code-block:: console

       $ cd $ZEPHYR_BASE
-      $ make -C samples/hello_world/nanokernel ARCH=arm BOARD=arduino_due
+      $ make -C samples/hello_world/nanokernel BOARD=arduino_due

-# Connect the Arduino Due to your host computer using the programming port.
+#.
+Connect the Arduino Due to your host computer using the programming port.

-# Press the Erase button for more than 220 ms.
+#.
+Press the Erase button for more than 220 ms.

-# Press the Reset button so the board will boot into the SAM-BA bootloader.
+#.
+Press the Reset button so the board will boot into the SAM-BA bootloader.

-# To flash the kernel onto Arduino Due, assuming the bossa tool already
+#.
+To flash the kernel onto Arduino Due, assuming the bossa tool already
    exists.
 Using the command line version of bossa, enter:

    .. code-block:: console